Paci-Group/iad-models/README.md

 # Inducible Atomic Dipole Models
 Python scripts for modeling molecular and crystalline geometries as an array of inducible atomic dipoles.

+## Scripts
+1. `ts_fi_chargemol_analysis.py`: Iterates through the molecules whose basin charges and moments are contained in the file `chargemol.txt` and computes their polarizability tensors using the volume scaling with self-consistend screening approach of Tkatchenko and Scheffler as implemented in LibMBD (more precisely the MBD@rsSCS method).
+2. `ts_fi_horton_analysis.py`: Does the same thing as the above, but gets the charges and moments from `.h5` files created by HORTON.
+The files should each be in a directory named as the molecules they correspond with.
+For example, the mbis charges for BH$_3$ would be in the file `BH3/mbis_output.h5`

 ## Dependencies
 These scripts require a slightly modified version of the libMBD package.
 In particular, a new function `screening_aim` needs to be added to the file src/pymbd/pymbd.py.
 The function looks like: